PCGen/pcgen/installers/release-notes/README.md

-What's new for v5.17.15
+What's new for v5.17.16
 =======================

-PCGen v5.17.15 continues to round out the new UI and stabilise the feature set as we head for a beta release soon.
+PCGen v5.17.16 is our last alpha for this cycle!
+We are almost done with new additions to the new UI and expect to head for a beta release in the next week or two.
 Some notable changes are:

-* New Temporary Bonuses tab
+* New, improved choosers in most locations
-* Choices are back on the Abilities tab
+* Pop-up context menu on the purchase tab for buying or selling multiple items
-* Elemental wizards class bonuses to skills

 The new user interface does most of what you are used to, but will not initially support NPC generation and LST editor functionality.